List of Mr. Men: Mr. Skinny

 Mr. Skinny is the 35th book in the Mr. Men series by Roger Hargreaves.
 Mr. Skinny is a Mr. Man who lives in Fatland, where everything and everyone is big except for him.
-He has a small appetite, and sees Dr. Plump, who has him visit Mr. Greedy help increase Mr. Skinny's appetite for a month.
+He has a small appetite and sees Dr. Plump, who has him visit Mr. Greedy to help increase Mr. Skinny's appetite for a month.
 Mr. Skinny gains a belly.
 Mr. Skinny appears under the titles Monsieur Maigre (French), 苗條先生 (Taiwan), 빼빼씨 (Korean), Ο Κύριος Κοκαλιάρης (Greek), Unser Herr Dünn (German), Fætter Pind (Danish).

 Mr. Slow

 Mr. Slow is the 39th book in the Mr. Men series by Roger Hargreaves and the final usual Mr. Man created and published before Hargreaves' death.
 Mr. Slow does everything very slowly.
 It took him until New Year to open his Christmas presents, and until Easter to write his thank-yous.
 He tries to get a job.
 When he tried to be a news reporter, it took him until midnight to read the news.
 When he tried to be a taxi driver, he delayed Mr. Uppity in getting to the train station.
-The job he gets is a steamroller driver.
+The job he gets is as a steamroller driver.
+Mr. Slow appears under the titles Monsieur Lent (French), Don Tranquilo (Spanish), 느려씨 (Korean), 慢吞吞先生 (Taiwan), Ο Κύριος Αργοκίνητος (Greek), Fætter Langsom (Danish), Unser Herr Langsam (German).

-Mr. Slow also stars in Mr. Slow Rolls On.

 Mr. Small

 Mr. Small is the 12th book in the Mr. Men series by Roger Hargreaves.
 Mr. Small is a Mr. Man who lives under a daisy at the bottom of Mr. Robinson's garden.
 He eats very enormous meals, and talks to Walter the Worm about getting a job.
 He then meets Mr. Robinson, who tries to get him a job.
 They try putting mustard in mustard jars, and they try putting matches into matchboxes.
 Neither job goes well.
 It's decided the best job for somebody so small is writing children's books.
-Mr. Robinson introduces Mr. Small to a friend who writes children's books (referring to Roger Hargreaves), and writes a book all about himself.
-This Mr. Men book breaks the fourth wall.
+Mr. Robinson introduces Mr. Small to a friend who writes children's books (referring to Roger Hargreaves) and writes a book all about himself.
+This Mr. Men book thus breaks the fourth wall.

 In the 2008 TV series The Mr. Men Show, Mr. Small is considerably larger (about twice the size of a slice of bread) and is orange.
 He also wears a tall black top hat (similar to Abraham Lincoln's) instead of a blue bowler, is an egg-like shape, and wears a pair of white sneakers.
 Like Mr. Grumpy and Mr. Bump, his favourite food is liverwurst sandwiches.
 He also is able to speak in French and Spanish.
 He behaves in a rather cheerful, gentleman-like manner and he likes saying "Good tidings!" and "Great McGillicutty!"
 His best friend is Mr. Nosey, and they live together in an observatory with a large telescope coming out from the roof.
 They also often pilot strange machinery that they themselves use.
 In the US and UK Versions, he is voiced by Phil Lollar and Keith Wickham.